makersacademy/airport_challenge/README.md

 4. airport must have a free space method /n
 5. airport must count how many planes are there /n
 6. landing planes must take up space /n
+7. airport must launch specific planes /n
+8. launching planes must free up space /n

-airport must not launch planes when empty /n airport must not land planes when full /n airport must not land planes when stormy /n airport must land planes when it isn't full AND it is sunny /n
+. airport must not launch planes that aren't there /n airport must not land planes when full /n airport must not land planes when stormy /n airport must land planes when it isn't full AND it is sunny /n